 It is also evident that Strummer has trouble explaining his progressive politics clearly to Ray and this has led some critics to believe that The Clash was dissatisfied with how they represented themselves on screen.
 But if the final product is rough around the edges, that is understandable.
 Punk music is dissonant, transgressive and disruptive by nature so why shouldn’t RUDE BOY embody these traits?
 Strummer is a lyricist and he, along with the rest of the band, can best express themselves through their music.
 Much to the directors’ credit, they were able to capture the confused chaos that frequently accompanied the band’s live shows as well as the political climate that inspired their songs.
 In turn, the concert footage is what makes this such an indispensable film.

-The film’s important place in music history can’t be overlooked but RUDE BOY is also a pertinent social document that can help contextualize the current political landscape.
+The film’s important place in music history can’t be overlooked but RUDE BOY is also a pertinent social document that can help contextualize our current political landscape.
 In a bleak world where good jobs are scarce, healthcare is a luxury and upward mobility has become almost impossible for those born without a silver spoon in their mouths, fascist organizations can effortlessly take root.
 Hopelessness breeds anger and anger needs a target.
 Immigrants and ethnic minorities can easily be transformed into involuntary adversaries when governments won’t acknowledge the human cost of autonomous war and unremitting colonialism.
 Joe Strummer understood this unfortunate truth and the music he made with The Clash remains as relevant today as it was 35-years ago.

 by Kimberly Lindbergs

-Note: This was originally published at FilmStruck.com
+Note: This was originally published in 2017 at FilmStruck.com